cuperman007/identityserver4.test/README.md

 # identityserver4.test

+Examples have been guided by quick start documentation at [https://identityserver4.readthedocs.io/en/3.1.0/quickstarts/1_client_credentials.html]

 Simple proof of concept to check policies and scopes for identity server 4 using;
 - **.NET Core Identity Server 4**,
 - **.NET Core Web API** and